HLR/DomiKnowS/User API/Walkthrough Example.md

 # Walkthrough Example

-The following are the user's steps to using our framework.
+The followings are the user's steps to using our framework.

 - [Knowledge Declaration](#knowledge-declaration)
 - [Model Declaration](#model-declaration)